 Coat the backs of each cut out with glue, paste, rubber cement or spray fixative and wrap the image around the tube.
 Press onto the tube and smooth out any unwanted bubbles or bulges.
 Use the smaller characters as fillers to insert into amall empty spaces between the larger characters just as actual totem pole carvers do with the big, actual poles.

 To stack the tubes, make small 1/4" to 1/2" snips along the edges of the tops of each tube that is to hold a top tube or section.
-This allows the bottom tube to fold inward slightly to allow the top tube to slide over the bottom tube with a fairly tight fit, which makes the tube easily stackable.
+This allows the bottom tube to fold inward slightly to allow the top tube to slide over the bottom tube with a fairly tight fit, which makes the tube easily stacked.

 The pole patterns in the Collage page are pre-sized to fit over most toilet paper, paper towel or gift wrap cardboard tubes.